 As I consider the outcome I’m trying to achieve.
 What does it look like in a real, practical sense?
 And what needs to happen to get there?

 A better product, successful program, smoother workflow, improved communication?

 As the mental picture forms, I map out a plan.
 The solution usually involves one or more of these areas:

-People—who is the right person for a job?
+Who is the right person for a job?
 Who has the passion, experience, skills that are needed for a particular assignment, task or leadership position?
-When you match people with their skill set, fit them in their sweet spot, they are more successful, fulfilled in their work and productivity soars.
+Match people with their skill set, fit them in their sweet spot.

 As I consider a particular job position, I am often surprised by who surfaces.
-It’s not always the one that initially come to mind.
-But the one that, when I consider it more thoughtfully, is the perfect fit.
+It’s not always the one that initially comes to mind.
+But the one that, when thoughtfully considered, is the perfect fit.